 Phytic acid and trypsin inhibitors on a plant-based diet are two factors which may limit the availability of plant-based amino acids from protein.
 Therefore it’s possible that one would need to consume more protein to get the equivalent amount of digestible protein as you would from a meat-based diet.

-Eating a diet which is rich in plant-based protein certainly do have their benefits such as reduced risk of heart disease and cancer, but at the same time, the quality of protein is reduced and the elevation in IGF1 which is required to build muscle is decreased.
+Eating a diet which is rich in plant-based protein certainly do have their benefits such as a reduced risk of heart disease and cancer, but at the same time, the quality of protein is reduced and the elevation in IGF1 which is required to build muscle is decreased.

-Benefits of using complete protein shakes
+Benefits of using protein shakes

 There are many benefits to using protein shakes aside from getting all the essential amino acids.
 Let’s list a few of the main ones.